 countries between 2004 and 2011.

 In 2012, S/GWI brought USAID and PEPFAR together to support "Empowering Adolescent Girls to Lead through Education (EAGLE)," a 5-year, \$15 million program to ensure that more adolescent girls in the Democratic Republic of Congo (DRC) make successful transitions to secondary school.
 Just 11 percent of Congolese women over age 25 have completed secondary education, and studies show that keeping girls in school dramatically reduces their vulnerability to HIV and improves overall health outcomes.
-EAGLE seeks to raise this rate by tackling many of the barriers keeping girls from continuing their post-primary educations-including cost and school safety.
+EAGLE seeks to raise this rate by tackling many of the barriers keeping girls from continuing their post-primary educationsand school safety.

 The State Department also seeks to support girls' education through its exchange programs.
-Beginning in 2013, all teachers who come to the United States under the auspices of Department-sponsored Teaching Excellence and Achievement and International Leaders in Education exchange programs will take courses on addressing the unique challenges girls face in the classroom.
+Beginning in 2013, all teachers who come to the United States under the auspices of Department-sponsored Teaching Excellence and Achievement and Interauspites of Department-spoisored reaching Excenence and Active and Inter-national Leaders in Education exchange programs will take courses on addressing the unique challenges girls face in the classroom.
 Hundreds of teachers per year come to the United States through these programs, most from the developing world, where a lack of such training and awareness is considered a serious barrier to girls' success in school.

-.
 The United States also recognizes the critical importance of ensuring women's and girls' access to health care and education in conflict and post-conflict areas.